Bestyjh/Alvin-ugwu-portfolio/index.md

       </h3>

       <p class="research-description">
-        Exploring how Education for Sustainable Development (ESD) is integrated into elementary school curricula, examining pedagogical approaches, teacher perspectives, and student learning outcomes in the context of Ontario's educational framework.
+        Investigated how teachers’ attitudes and beliefs influence the way Education for Sustainable Development is taught in Ontario Kindergarten to Grade 8 schools.
+The study focused on how teachers’ views affect classroom practices related to caring for the environment, responsible use of resources, and social responsibility.
+Findings highlighted the role of teacher mindset in shaping student learning and supporting sustainable thinking from an early age.
       </p>

       <div class="research-footer">